hamidhk/3PhaseMesh/README.md

 The .raw/.mhd images used as example image can be loaded as numpy arrays either using simpleITK library, or simply by simpleitk plugin of skimage library after simpleitk library is installed.
 If your image is in a  different format, change the code accordingly in the main() function.
 The image should be converted to a 3D numpy array with the same shape (dimensions) as the input image.

 The input image has to contain 3 phases, and it has to be a segmented image.
 Global variables 'Aval', 'Bval' and 'Sval' early in the code are the values of phase A (wetting fluid), phase B (nonwetting fluid) and solid.
-Adjust them according to the values in your image.
+Adjust them according to the values in your segmented image.
 In the images used in this work, pixel value of 0 is nonwetting fluid (Dodecane), 1 is wetting fluid (brine) and 2 is solid (sintered glass spheres) plus the boundary.

 The other global variable 'path' is simply the address of folder where the image is stored on the disk.
 The program will save the outputs in the same folder with image name as prefix.

 ### 2)
-Smoothing of fluid-fluid interfaces should be done locally (minimization of free energy).
+Smoothing of fluid-fluid interfaces should be done locally.
 This requires identification of individual interfaces.
 Therefore, the wetting and nonwetting droplets are labeled separately using ndimage.measurements.label(img_phaseA) and ndimage.measurements.label(img_phaseB) from scipy library.
 This is done in the beginning of function,

 ```
 ThreePhaseIntersection(img, **kwargs)
 ```
 Intersection function receives the segmented 3-phase image 'img' and the values of each phase are already given as global variables Aval, Bval, Sval.

-intersectAlongAllAxes(args), a nested function in the intersection function extracts the intersections between the phases and all the necessary information for creation of the meshes and corrections of non-orientable points performed later.
+intersectAlongAllAxes(args), a nested function in the intersection function extracts the intersections between the phases and all the necessary information for creation of the meshes and corrections of non-orientable vertices performed later.

 ThreePhaseIntersection is a thorough function.
-In addition to finding intersections, it performs labeling corrections, mesh orientation corrections, finding unique indexes for vertices (points), labeling the points to identify which interface they belong to, and construction of 15 arrays/structures in vector form required for finding normal vectors, curvatures and mesh smoothing etc.
+In addition to finding intersections, it performs labeling corrections, mesh orientation corrections, finding unique indexes for vertices (points), labeling the vertices to identify which interface they belong to, and construction of 15 arrays/structures in vector form required for finding normal vectors, curvatures and mesh smoothing etc.

 Function runtime was roughly 673 seconds for an image with dimensions of (576, 751, 751), with about 28.5 million vertices, 3.7 million triangles at AB (fluid-fluid), and 53.4 million triangles at S-AB (solid-fluid) meshes.
 The runtime for the same image where only meshes were extracted/corrected and the smoothing structures were ignored was 355 seconds.